| Gauntlet: Dark Legacy Online Strategy

 not only reduces your chance of injury, you're actually killing

 something while you're avoiding being hit.
+ALWAYS work your way to the

 monster generator.
 This is the sucker making new monsters every